 In fact, if you feel like your menstrual blood has a scent, disposable menstrual products might actually be the culprit.
 Disposable pads are typically held together by synthetic webbing and plastic components.
 This fake stuff reduces a pad´s breathability and creates a humid, sweaty environment that bacteria just loves.
 And contrary to popular belief, tampons aren´t sterile.
 They can alter your vagina´s pH balance by introducing foreign bacteria and absorbing healthy bacteria.

-Party In My Pants have a waterproof bottom shield that protects against leaks.
-We use a specially designed high-tech nylon – not PUL (Polyurethane Laminate).
-This nylon is a breathable fabric with a special hydrophilic layer that allows your body to breath while stopping your period from leaking through.
+Party In My Pants have a leak-resistant bottom shield made from a specially designed micro pourous nylon*—a fabric that allows your body to breath while stopping your period from leaking through.

 What's more, PIMP cloth pads are more absorbent than the disposable menstrual products you´re used to.
-It's virtually impossible to leak through a pad.
-However if you wear a pad too long, you may leak off the sides.
+It's virtually impossible to leak through a pad, provided the nylon has not be damaged by improper care.
+However if you wear a pad too long, it's possible to leak off the sides.
 When you first start using PIMPs it´s best to be a little more vigilant about checking your pad.
-After a few times you´ll be an absorbency pro and will know when to change a pad based on its size.
+After a few times you´ll be an absorbency pro and will know when to change a pad based on your flow.

 Absolutely!
 You´ll probably need our Overnight or Queen pads on your heaviest days.
 PIMP cloth pads are so much more absorbent than disposables; they may even make things easier.
 More awesome: You'll spend less time changing your pads or tampons and worrying that they'll leak.
 All women using cloth pads for the first time should be a wee bit more vigilant about checking their PIMP.
 After a cycle or 2, you´ll be familiar with the absorbency of a particular size and will know when to change it.